 Beverages are a big part of the camping experience, and there’s often no better way to quench your thirst than with some delicious libations out in the woods!

-Sharing a beer after kayaking, sipping a wine as the sun sets, or passing natural weed around the campfire as you strum the guitar and crack some jokes; these are all camping traditions that make the adventure a memorable one.
+Sharing a beer after kayaking, sipping a wine as the sun sets, or passing a jug around the campfire as you strum the guitar and crack some jokes; these are all camping traditions that make the adventure a memorable one.

 But when you’re camping with beverages you can get certain things wrong.
 As such we’ve put together this handy resource.